skip to main content

 2. General Procedures

-1. The student will be informed promptly of the alleged violation and given the opportunity to explain in writing his/her explanation of the situation.
+1. The student will be informed promptly of the alleged violation and given the opportunity to explain in writing their explanation of the situation.

 2. The student or the student’s parent will have a conference with the principal/designee and/or any other appropriate personnel during the suspension period.